momo-catcat/XuChengHe/_pages/home.md

 </div>

-##### Hi, I'm Xu-Cheng (Lance) He, 何旭成, an early career researcher studying atmospheric aerosols, clouds and their climatic effects.
+##### Hi, I'm Xu-Cheng He, 何旭成, an early career researcher studying atmospheric aerosols, clouds and their climatic effects.
 I'm currently a post-doctoral researcher at the [Finnish Meteorological Institute](https://en.ilmatieteenlaitos.fi/climate-system-research) and I'm also associated with the [Institute for Atmospheric and Earth System Research (INAR)](https://www.helsinki.fi/en/inar) at [University of Helsinki](https://www.helsinki.fi/en), where I completed my MSc and PhD degrees with [Prof. Markku Kulmala](https://tuhat.helsinki.fi/ws/portalfiles/portal/120853317/KULMALA_Markku_CV.pdf).

 ##### My research combines state-of-the-art mass spectrometric methods with quantum chemical calculations to investigate and interpret atmospheric aerosol formation both from ambient observations and chamber simulations.